stolpa4/pse/README.md

 Command-line utility for recursive size calculation of an arbitrary filesystem item (symlinks are ignored).

 ## Motivation - Why you may need such a utility ##
 This tool simplifies the process of researching and cleaning any directory on your machine.
-If you have been using your physical disk for a while, there is a high likelihood that it contains numerous unnecessary files and artifacts.
+Over time, your physical disk likely accumulates many unnecessary files and artifacts.
 The output of this utility displays all the files and directories within the specified location recursively (in a filesystem tree), sorted in descending order by size.
 You can use this information to remove large, unused files from your directory.

 ## How to install ##
 1. Install rust (if not installed already): [Here's the guide](https://www.rust-lang.org/tools/install)
-2. Run a command: `cargo install --git https://github.com/stolpa4/pse.git --profile release`
+2. Run the command: `cargo install --git https://github.com/stolpa4/pse.git --profile release`

 ## How to use ##
 Command: `pse <path> [<out_json_path>]`